mmdagent-ex/site-doc/content.en/docs/88_fst.md

 ---
 title: FST Format
 slug: fst-format
 ---
 # FST Format

 ## Introduction

-The operation scripts of MMDAgent-EX are described using a state transition model, with conditions and actions.
-The file extension is .fst.
+MMDAgent-EX behavior scripts describe conditions and actions as a state-transition model.
+File extension is .fst.

-At runtime, MMDAgent-EX is always in a certain state.
-The module monitors messages flowing within MMDAgent (input messages) and if an input message matches any of the conditions waiting in the current state, it outputs the corresponding message to MMDAgent and transitions to the next state.
-This process is repeated to execute the dialogue scenario.
+At runtime, MMDAgent-EX is always in a single state.
+Modules monitor messages flowing inside MMDAgent (input messages).
+If an input message matches one of the conditions waiting in the current state, the module outputs the corresponding message to MMDAgent and transitions to the specified next state.
+Repeating this executes the interaction scenario.

-In MMDAgent-EX, the .fst specification has been expanded from the original MMDAgent, but compatibility is maintained, and old .fst files for the original can still be used.
+MMDAgent-EX extends the original MMDAgent .fst specification, but compatibility is preserved: older .fst files for the original MMDAgent can be used as-is.

-In MMDAgent, you can display the .fst debug window internally with the `Shift+f` key.
-Also, you can open the running fst file in an editor with the `e` key.
-Please utilize this for operation checks.
+In MMDAgent, pressing Shift+f opens an internal debug window for .fst files.
+Pressing e opens the running .fst file in an editor.
+Use these for checking behavior.

-How to use Sub-FST.
+Using subFSTs.

-## VSCode Extension
+## VS Code Extension

-We have released a VS Code extension for .fst files, please give it a try.
+A VS Code extension for .fst files is available — please try it:

 https://marketplace.visualstudio.com/items?itemName=MMDAgent-EX.dialogue-fst-editing-support

-The extension includes the following features:
+Features include:

-- Input assistance that tells you about message specifications and arguments
+- Input assist that shows message specifications and arguments
-- Detection of states to be aware of, such as states with no transitions or states that are not transitioned from anywhere
+- Detection of problematic states such as states with no outgoing transitions or states never transitioned to
-- The ability to move to the definition by specifying the state name
+- Jump to a state's definition by specifying its name
-- Display a list of references that jump to the state name
+- Show a list of references that jump to a given state name

 ## Overview

-.fst files are text files.
-Lines starting with `#` are ignored as comments.
+.fst files are plain text.
+Lines beginning with `#` are comments and ignored.

 The following is an example.
-In this example, it first sets the background image, loads the model file and plays the motion, and sets the camera parameters.
-Then, it transitions to a state named `MAINLOOP`.
-In the `MAINLOOP` state, it sends corresponding messages for each key input and returns to the `MAINLOOP` state.
+In this example, the script first sets background images, loads a model file and plays a motion, and once camera parameters are set it transitions to the state named `MAINLOOP`.
+In the `MAINLOOP` state, it sends the corresponding messages for various key inputs and returns to the `MAINLOOP` state.

-`<eps>` represents an empty word in FST.
-That is, if there is an `<eps>` in the condition field, it is always TRUE and the line proceeds to the next without waiting for input.
-Also, if there is an `<eps>` in the output field, it proceeds without outputting anything.
+`<eps>` denotes the empty symbol in FST.
+That is, if the condition field is `<eps>` it is always TRUE and the line proceeds without waiting for input.
+If the output field is `<eps>` nothing is output and it proceeds.

 {{<fst>}}
 # initial values
 ${agentPMD}="Agents/mai/mai.pmd"
 ${camera_default}="1.7,12.7,0.0|0.0,0.0,0.0|44|16|1"

-# Begins with state "0"
+# begins with state "0"
 0 MAINLOOP:
   <eps>                    STAGE|floor.png,back.jpg
   <eps>                    CAMERA|${camera_default}